 The World Turtle

-Whack on this mod and you’ll have a very small number of these permanently tameable giant turtles spawn in your server, and they’re about as large as a titan in terms of size, power, and stats.
+Whack on this mod, and you’ll have a very small number of these permanently tameable giant turtles spawn in your server, and they’re about as large as a titan in terms of size, power, and stats.
 It’s absolutely the coolest you’ll ever look on top of a turtle, we promise.

 Understandably, Cheng’s fleet of 18,000 ships needed plenty of room, and so the main island in this mod equates to roughly half the size of The Island in vanilla Ark.
 It’s not just a new location either: you can also build fortresses in the sky with Scorched Earth dinos thrown into the mix.

-Dome of Death!
+Dome of Death

-Rather than the larger landmasses you’ll find in regular maps, this map, instead, introduces 65 square kilometres of island paradises to Ark.
+Rather than the larger landmasses you’ll find in regular maps, this map, instead, introduces 65 square kilometers of island paradises to Ark.
 You’ll probably need to do a lot of swimming, but one day we’ll hopefully have boats, and what a day it will be.

-Unfortunately, development of Apako Islands is on hold at the moment, but it’s already worth checking out if you fancy a bit of variety.
+Unfortunately, the development of Apako Islands is on hold at the moment, but it’s already worth checking out if you fancy a bit of variety.

-If you played Halo: Combat Evolved, you may remember the first time you looked up and saw the ring-shaped world circling above you in the sky.
+If you played Halo: Combat Evolved, you may remember the first time you looked up and saw the ring-shaped world that’s circling above you in the sky.
 This Halo map should get you a wee bit nostalgic for that moment.

 Halo: Combat Evolved’s second mission ‘Halo’ was always missing a certain je ne sais quoi.
-And by je ne sais quoi we really mean dinosaurs.
+And by je ne sais quoi, we really mean dinosaurs.
 There’s nothing quite like reliving one of the most famous moments in FPS history with one of those beasts on your heels.